celik-muhammed/14T-ML_Time_Series-Projects-with-Python/README.md

 <p>If you are interested in learning more about time series analysis in Python, you can explore the following resources:</p>

 <ul>
+  <li><a href="https://www.statsmodels.org/stable/examples/index.html#time-series-analysis">StatsModels - Time Series Analysis Examples</a></li>
+  <li><a href="https://www.simplilearn.com/tutorials/statistics-tutorial/p-value-in-statistics-hypothesis">Simplilearn - P-value in Statistics Hypothesis</a></li>
   <li><a href="https://www.machinelearningplus.com/time-series/time-series-analysis-python/">Machine Learning Plus - Time Series Analysis in Python</a></li>
+  <li><a href="https://www.machinelearningplus.com/time-series/arima-model-time-series-forecasting-python/">Machine Learning Plus - ARIMA Model Time Series Forecasting in Python</a></li>
+  <li><a href="https://machinelearningmastery.com/how-to-grid-search-triple-exponential-smoothing-for-time-series-forecasting-in-python/">Machine Learning Mastery - How to Grid Search Triple Exponential Smoothing for Time Series Forecasting in Python</a></li>
+  <li><a href="https://machinelearningmastery.com/deep-learning-for-time-series-forecasting">Machine Learning Mastery - Deep Learning for Time Series Forecasting</a></li>
+  <li><a href="https://www.sciencedirect.com/topics/earth-and-planetary-sciences/autoregressive-moving-average">ScienceDirect - Autoregressive Moving Average</a></li>
   <li><a href="https://towardsdatascience.com/an-end-to-end-project-on-time-series-analysis-and-forecasting-with-python-4835e6bf050b">Towards Data Science - An End-to-End Project on Time Series Analysis and Forecasting with Python</a></li>
-  <li><a href="https://www.statsmodels.org/stable/examples/index.html#time-series-analysis">StatsModels - Time Series Analysis Examples</a></li>
-  <li><a href="https://www.sciencedirect.com/topics/earth-and-planetary-sciences/autoregressive-moving-average">ScienceDirect - Autoregressive Moving Average</a></li>
-  <li><a href="https://machinelearningmastery.com/deep-learning-for-time-series-forecasting">Machine Learning Mastery - Deep Learning for Time Series Forecasting</a></li>
 </ul>